mastershaman369/BoredBoardGames/README.md

 ## Admin Usage

 - Go to `/admin` for the dashboard.
+- Login required (Phase 2+).
+Use your admin credentials.
 - Manage products/categories (add, edit, delete) and toggle layaway live.
 - All admin changes are reflected instantly for users.
 - Orders and layaway status are visible for admin review.